 I’m not necessarily seeing where they outsmarted everyone, but it’s been a while since I’ve read Moneyball.

 Not overpaying with long megacontracts for stars was not something they had as an option, and that’s one thing that other clubs do/did that gets/got them into trouble.

 Before Moneyball and the salary explosion, the A’s were pretty good with 3 consecutive ROY’s and career reclamations by Duncan (Stewart, Eck, etc).

 The A’s are currently built on good value in return for trading stars with contracts that won’t be renewed by OAK.
 They’ve went with pitching and defense because power costs big money, which they don’t have.
 Not necessarily because they are outsmarting other teams.
 I liked the chances they took on Sheets and Holliday, but those moved didn’t prove as fruitful as other trades (such as Mulder for Haren, etc).

 Had the A’s had more money they might have been the ones to give Zito and Mulder long-term extensions.
 In cases like those it’s hard to tell the difference between being poor and being thrifty.

-Comment by CircleChange11 — July 2, 2011 at 2:04 am
+Comment by CircleChange11 — July 2, 2011 @ 1:39 am

 That is wrong on so many levels.
 A) The Redsox would never do that B) Yeah, that’s exactly what the A’s wanna do pick up more salary.
 They totally have the ability to take guys on the decline with big contracts.